 Whether you opt for relaxing on the beach at in the heat of summer or discovering the island's charms for some winter sun, there's no bad time to visit Gran Canaria.
 There's plenty of opportunity to explore its diversity for yourself, be it on foot, on a bike, on horseback - you name it, you'll find it in Gran Canaria in 2019/2020.
 For more information on Gran Canaria's weather, head over to the climate page or check out the five day forecast.
 If you fancy booking your getaway, don't miss our detailed guide to Gran Canaria holidays, including travel deals and the top things to do.

 Compare Gran Canaria weather with the USA

 Below the Gran Canaria weather chart shows maximum daytime temperature for Gran Canaria (Maspalomas) and the USA (Washington).
 For more weather parameters or to change the destinations shown visit the comparison weather tool.

 Metric (°C / mm) | Imperial (°F / inches)

-- Book online & save up to 10% on holidays to Gran Canaria
+- Save up to 13% on all inclusive holidays to Gran Canaria